-A therapist’s correct fit with you as an individual is very important.
+A therapist’s correct fit with you as an individual is very important, in terms of both personality and skill set.
 Clients have described me as genuine, direct, nonjudgmental, and practical.
-I believe in the value of humor as a tool in counseling.
+I believe in the value of humor as a tool in counseling and use it often.
+I strive to help my clients define what a life well-lived means to them, and how to achieve that goal in a realistic, balanced way.

 In general I utilize a cognitive-behavioral, strengths-based, and family systems framework in counseling.
 All of these approaches are very solution-focused.